ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 The idea of applying machine learning to finance and investing has become a popular topic of discussion recently, and for good reason.
 As its use becomes widespread, machine learning (ML) has the potential to change almost every part of society, both by automating routine activities and by improving performance in difficult activities.
 In all likelihood, investing will be no exception.

 While the accomplishments of machine learning are capturing the headlines, the goal of this article is not to dazzle you with those accomplishments or awe you with the mathematical sophistication of some ML methods.
 To the contrary, our goal is to demonstrate machine learning techniques that not only are simple but also greatly extend the power of familiar tools.
 In particular, we will describe ensembles of decision stumps and discuss how to view them as a generalization of linear regression that can capture some non-linear patterns in data.

 This additional explanatory power is important because linear relationships are rare in nature.
-The method we will discuss can still capture linear relationships, like the one shown on the left below, but, in addition, can accurately describe relationships that exhibit non-linear relationship such as diminishing returns or relationships that are linear only hold within a limited range or values, as in the other two plots.
+The method we will discuss can still capture linear relationships, like the one shown on the left below, but, in addition, can accurately describe relationships that exhibit non-linearity such as diminishing returns or relationships that are linear but only hold within a limited range of values, as in the other two plots.
 Later in this article, we will see these types of situations in familiar investing examples.

 A Gentle Introduction to Machine Learning

 The only background we will assume is a basic knowledge of linear regression.
 That is a great place for us to start because linear regression is itself a machine learning algorithm.
 In this section, we will use linear regression as an example to explain some machine learning terminology and highlight where the machine learning perspective differs from that of traditional statistics.

 Linear regression is a basic algorithm for solving a supervised learning problem.
 The data given to us in this problem are a collection of labelled examples, like these: